Skip to main content

 3. Activate your license (optional) -- If you have an Enterprise license key, go to Settings > License and enter it

-4. Create tenants and vDCs (Enterprise, optional) -- For MSP / IaaS deployments, configure tenants, quotas, networks, and backup isolation
+4. Create tenants (Enterprise, optional) -- For MSP / IaaS deployments, assign whole clusters to MSP tenants or vDCs to IaaS tenants, with quotas, networks, and backup isolation

 5. Explore the dashboard -- Head to First Steps for a guided tour